Skip to main content

 An embedded DSL (commonly referred to as an eDSL) generally takes the form of a library in a host programming language.
 Functional languages such as Haskell are particularly well-suited for hosting eDSLs, as the implementation of an eDSL largely involves functions that construct and transform abstract syntax trees (ASTs).

-Embedded DSLs can be much easier than standlone DSLs to develop, and to integrate into projects that already use the host language.
+Embedded DSLs can be much easier than standalone DSLs to develop, and to integrate into projects that already use the host language.
 Embedded DSLs, however, come with the drawback that the complexity of constructing and manipulating ASTs are exposed to the users.
 When using an embedded DSL, you are essentially writing programs that create and manage ASTs, rather than straightforward code.

 Take, for instance, a program that accepts two integers as input, and checks if the first is less than the second.
 Normally, you would write a function of type Integer -> Integer -> Bool, which takes two integers and returns a boolean.
 However, when working with an eDSL, your program might have a type like AST Integer -> AST Integer -> AST Bool, which takes two ASTs that evaluate to integers, combines them, and yields a larger AST that evaluates to a boolean.
 The complexity increases further if the comparison is polymorphic, since it is unlikely that the usual method of writing polymorphic functions (such as Haskell's Ord instance) can be reused.
 Like standalone DSLs, this also introduces additional learning curves and cognitive load, though for a different reason.